Restricted and Endowed Funds

 Every gift matters.
 Every life matters.

 Beit T’Shuvah has many special programs that have been made possible by the generosity of our donors.
 We invite you to establish an endowment fund of your own, or mark a special occasion by making a contribution to one of our existing funds listed below.
 To make a gift, please choose a fund below, or click here to make a general donation, or for more information, contact the Development office by calling 310-204.8914.

 Alternative Sentencing Program

 The Alternative Sentencing department works tirelessly with the criminal justice system to advocate for individuals to receive alternative sentencing at Beit T’Shuvah as opposed to serving jail or prison time.
 Approximately 25% of residents come to Beit T’Shuvah as a result of crimes related to drug and alcohol abuse, and Beit T’Shuvah is dedicated to compassionately supporting these clients as they struggle to repair their lives and embrace recovery.

-The Steven Bradley Dorff Alumni Association is a vital part of Beit T’Shuvah’s aftercare program.
+The Steven Bradley Dorf Alumni Association is a vital part of Beit T’Shuvah’s aftercare program.
 With meetings and special events throughout the year, the Alumni Association ensures that residents remain connected to the Beit T’Shuvah community after they leave treatment, and that they have a network of continuing support for their recovery.

 Creative Arts Program

 The Creative Arts program is one of the offerings at Beit T’Shuvah that distinguishes it from other treatment centers.
 Experience has shown that creative activity is often the most powerful therapy, providing critical nourishment for the soul.
 Beit T’Shuvah offers an array of creative programs encompassing music, theatre, art and even an original musical, Freedom Song.